Moving offices can be a pivotal chapter in your company’s success story.

 Keep employees engaged.

-Give them a sense of ownership.
+Give your employees a sense of ownership.
 Encourage team members to speak up with any ideas or concerns.
 Involve them in planning and discussion as much as possible.
 Your business will thrive because of it, even beyond the immediate office relocation.

 If your company is large, keep managers in the loop with any new information.
 This enables them to speak directly with their department members.
 And make sure you empower those managers with all the tools they need to improve morale and productivity for the upcoming move.

-Many options are available to put out new information.
+Many options are available to put out new information related to your office move announcement.
 You could hold short meetings, send emails, or distribute memos.
 However, it’s important you don’t overwhelm your team members.
 Remember they have their own jobs to do, in addition to getting ready for the office move.
 It’s a lot to process, and countless memos and emails will create information overload.
 Consider setting up an intranet section with all information pertaining to the move that staff members can review at their convenience.
 Adding an FAQ section is also helpful.

 Keep it fun.